Coexisting With Coyotes

 - Coyote and fox parents are protective and caring and will not tolerate threats to their young such as a domestic dog off-leash.

-- Spring and summer to early fall are busy seasonal milestones for all wildlife families.
+- Spring and summer to early fall are busy seasonal milestones for all wildlife families and in particular for canids.

 - As pups become more independent, both parents may venture off to hunt and forage leaving the pups behind at the den area or at safe and secure rendezvous sites.
 Parents will bring food items and toys back for the pups.
 Please reconsider removing pups from wild spaces as you may very well be tearing a family apart.
 Contact Coyote Watch Canada and/or your local rehabilitation expert for advice.